 How to Prepare for A Level Results

-A Level results for most students, will be released on Thursday 17th August.
+A Level results for most students, will be released on Thursday the 14th of August.
 Many people will wonder why there is so much press around this at the moment, and what the big deal is but for those students (and their families) who are waiting for these results, it is a hugely important day as it will confirm if they are going to the university of their dreams or if they are going to have to come up with a plan B. Things move fast on results day, so what is the best way to make sure you are ready to receive your results?

 Preparing for results day